-The following clinical services are available to all student clients based on their individual needs:
+The following clinical services are available to all children based on their individual needs:

 - Individual Therapy